 The Bow-tie Risks Assessment Technique (BRAT) offers an alternative approach.
 BRAT diagrams provide a visual synthesis of a risk-event, its potential consequences, and the threats that increase the likelihood of the risk-event taking place.
 The BRAT owes its name to the shape of the risk analysis diagram, often resembling a bow-tie in appearance.
 The International Organization for Standardization, which develops international standards that provide solutions to global challenges, has listed the BRAT as a widely-applicable method for selection and implementation of systematic techniques for risk assessment (IEC/ISO 31010:2009 standard).
 Importantly, BRAT can show the barriers that could prevent the risk event from occurring, or minimize its effects if it does occur, as well as escalation factors that exacerbate existing threats.
 Hence, BRAT frameworks can potentially contribute a clearer understanding of the complexity in cumulative effects.
 The BRAT is only now starting to be applied for identifying and managing significant environmental risk events (International Council for Exploration of the Sea.
 2014, Elliott et al. 2017; Kishchuk et al. 2018).

-As a demonstration of assessment methods for wicked environmental problems involving cumulative effects, we focus here on the meta-population of Boreal Caribou residing in the large peatland complexes of northeastern British Columbia, Canada.
+As a demonstration of assessment methods for wicked cumulative effect problems involving, we focus here on the meta-population of Boreal Caribou residing in the large peatland complexes of Northeastern British Columbia, Canada.
 To prevent further declines of this meta-population, assessment and management of cumulative environmental effects is crucial.
 We used the BRAT risk assessment tool, originally developed for high-hazard industries such as the oil and gas sector, to synthesize the ecological factors relevant to cumulative effects on Boreal Caribou; information directly applicable to the third component of the B.C. cumulative effects framework.
 Our objective was to reduce the complexity, while understanding the risks, of anthropogenic cumulative effects on caribou at the landscape level, with the goal of identifying the least resistant and most effective management strategies.
 We used the bow-tie diagram as a key example of systematically working through this process for imperiled species at risk, while providing implications and semi-quantitative risk analysis in the context of decision support for the B.C. cumulative effects framework.
 We also performed the analysis in the context of several potential future scenarios, to demonstrate the potential utility of using the BRAT in risk management.

 Materials and methods